michaellawrencemorgan/7sds/README.md

 ## How to Begin:

 1. Open each `.md` file in the `/docs` folder in any order you’re guided to.
-2. Decode the spiritual truth in each document.
+2. Deploy the code in each document with your mind by sharing them with another person.
 3. Use `key.py` in `/utils` to interpret a final passphrase found across all 7.
 4. Once ready, proceed to `/secrets/Science.md`.